mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

     [
         {
             "name": "name",
-            "type": "string"
+            "type": "string",
+            "real_type": "varchar",
+            "length": 200
         },
         {
             "name":"address",
-            "type":"string"
+            "type":"string",
+            "real_type": "varchar",
+            "length": 200
         },
         {
             "name":"age",
-            "type":"int"
+            "type":"int",
+            "real_type": "int",
+            "length": -1
         }
     ]
 }
 ```

 The avrorouter uses the schema file to identify the columns, their names and
 what type they are.
-The _name_ field  contains the name of the column and the _type_
+The _name_ field contains the name of the column and the
-contains the Avro type.
+_type_ contains the Avro type.
 Read the [Avro specification](https://avro.apache.org/docs/1.8.1/spec.html)
 for details on the layout of the schema files.

 All Avro schema files for tables that are not created in the binary logs need to
-be in the location pointed by the _avrodir_ router_option and must use the following naming: `<database>.<table>.<schema_version>.avsc`.
-For example, the schema file name of the _test.t1_ table would be `test.t1.0000001.avsc`.
+be in the location pointed by the _avrodir_ router_option and must use the
+following naming: `<database>.<table>.<schema_version>.avsc`.
+For example, the
+schema file name of the _test.t1_ table would be `test.t1.0000001.avsc`.

 # Starting MariaDB MaxScale